Internships

 • Attach an unofficial transcript to this paperwork so your eligibility for an internship can be verified.

 • Once you have signatures from your field supervisor and faculty director, sign the documents yourself and then deliver a hard or electronic copy to the Undergraduate Director, who will submit the application.
-Once the UG Director submits the forms, you should see your registration within 48 hours.
+Once the UG Director submits the forms, you should see your registration within forty-eight hours.

 Judith Hardes Intern Fellowship (JHIF)